Source: Canadian National Railway

 The railway didn’t disclose costs, but it said TransX would continue to operate independently and keep open its main office in Winnipeg.

-CNR said the acquisition is part of a broader effort to expand capacity and offer additional supply chain options, particularly for refrigerated goods.
-The acquisition of TransX adds to CNR’s Cargo Cool refrigerated transport service, which already serves 23 intermodal terminals throughout the West, mid-continent and U.S. Gulf Coast.
+CN said the acquisition is part of a broader effort to expand capacity and offer additional supply chain options, particularly for refrigerated goods.
+The acquisition of TransX adds to CN’s Cargo Cool refrigerated transport service, which already serves 23 intermodal terminals throughout the West, mid-continent and U.S. Gulf Coast.

-The acquisition will “deepen” the company’s supply chain focus and provide customers with services from the first mile to last mile, CNR president Jean-Jacques Ruest said on March 22.
+The acquisition will “deepen” the company’s supply chain focus and provide customers with services from the first mile to last mile, CN president Jean-Jacques Ruest said on March 22.

 In Saskatchewan Province, the railway will spend about C$245 million to construct 35 miles of double tracking and conduct maintenance projects such as replacing track, installing new railroad ties and rebuilding road crossings.